Montecri/GNSSTimeServer/README.md

 definitions.h file.
 Then set the IP address for the time server it calls to 192.168.4.1.
 That is the address an ESP8266 uses when it's in server mode.
 The server will assign IP addresses to clients on its network starting with 192.168.4.2.

+It is highly recommended to use PlatformIO to compile and edit the code.
+That way all the libraries needed will be downloaded and installed automatically.
+It is free like the Arduino IDE.
+However PlatformIO has more professional features that make it easier to develop a project like this once you get the hang of using it.
+All the files needed for this project have been provided.
+The code is in two files: definitions.h is in the "includes" directory and main.cpp is in the "src" directory.
+The platformio.ini file is also provided.

 A custom enclosure was built for the server using walnut and acrylic.